1993 Finchley Road bombings: Investigation and aftermath

 Home Secretary Michael Howard branded the attacks as "cowardly and contemptible".
 Chief Superintendent of the Metropolitan Police Tony Buchanan called the attack "murderous", citing that there had been "no opportunity whatever to effect an evacuation".
 He also condemned the telephone warnings as "totally inadequate" claiming that there was "every possibility a large number of people could've been seriously injured".
 The five people injured were sent to the Royal Free Hospital, and discharged the next day.
 The IRA said the bombings had been carried out by a number of active service units.
 On 2 October, police confirmed the locations of the bombings, and also noted that the effects of the bombings could have been much worse had it not been for a bus arriving early to collect passengers.
-On 4 October, police issued an artist's impression of a suspect for the blast, The suspect was said to be wearing a duffel coat-type garment with distinctive yellow bands around it.
+On 4 October, police issued an artist's impression of a suspect for the blast, who was said to be wearing a duffel coat-type garment with distinctive yellow bands around it.